 Expect your Brain Chemistry to Be Temporarily Impacted

 The first month of the regimen left me feeling emotionally flat.
 No depression, no joy – just a flat line.
-Fortunately, I expected this in advance and therefore didn’t worry about it.
+Fortunately, I expected this in advance and didn’t worry about it.

-Eventually, my brain neurotransmitters fired-up again and my mood brightened even more than it had before the regimen.
+Eventually, my brain neurotransmitters fired up again, and my mood brightened even more than it had before the regimen.

 Keep a Food Diary of Your Daily Diet for at least the First Month